 - Determine if immediate medical attention is required;

-- Complete Parts I and II of the On the Job Injury Report and submit for supervisory review and approval.
+- and complete Parts I and II of the Accident Report Form and submit for supervisory review and approval.

-- After supervisory review and approval of the completed On the Job Injury Report, the University Police Department shall maintain the original report forms for incident involving students and visitors.
-Electronic copies shall be forwarded to the college’s:
+- After supervisory review and approval of the completed Accident Report, the University Police Department shall maintain the original report forms for incidents involving students and visitors.
+Electronic copies shall be forwarded to the College’s:

 The Controller’s Office shall make the following notifications as noted: